 Bureau of Reclamation, Interior.

 In accordance with the Paperwork Reduction Act of 1995 (44 U.S.C.
-3501 et seq.), the Bureau of Reclamation (Reclamation) intends to submit a request for renewal of an existing approved information collection form, Right-of-Use Application (Form 7-2540), to the Office of Management and Budget (OMB).
-Before submitting this revised Right-of-Use Application form (application) to the Office of Management and Budget for review of the information collection requirements, Reclamation requests public comments on specific aspects of the application form.
+3501 et seq.), the Bureau of Reclamation (we, our, or us) intends to submit a request for renewal (with revisions) of an existing approved information collection to the Office of Management and Budget (OMB): Forms to Determine Compliance by Certain Landholders, 43 CFR part 426, OMB Control Number: 1006-0023.
+We request your comments on the proposed Reclamation Reform Act of 1982 (RRA) forms and specific aspects of the information collection.

-All written comments must be received on or before September 26, 2005.
+Your written comments must be received on or before November 29, 2010.

 FOR FURTHER INFORMATION CONTACT: